-Urban Day is on its trajectory to becoming a high performing school with its innovative school wide systems.
-All students receive reading instruction tailored to their individual reading level through the school wide Success For All reading program.
-With smart boards in every classroom, technology is embedded in daily instruction provided by highly qualified teachers and support from highly qualified paraprofessionals.
-At Urban Day, we do things that others dream about doing.
+Urban Day is on its trajectory to becoming a high performance school with its innovative school wide systems.
+With smart boards in every classroom, technology is embedded in daily instruction provided by highly qualified teachers and support from qualified paraprofessionals.
+Classrooms are small and enrichment classes are valued.
+Our caring and compassionate teachers believe that every student is successful and can create their own path to a better life for themselves, their family, and the community.